jlan84/sql-assignment/sprint.md

 6. What percent of users have shared more meals than they have liked?

 7. For every day, count the number of users who have visited the site and done no action.

+8. Find all the days with a greater than average number of meals.